LydNot/lydia-ml/markdown-essays/beware-the-delmore-effect-.md

 I used to be confused about people who had what seemed to me like low-dimensional identities focused on popular, anti-esoteric topics.
 If you’re into AI, math, philosophy, and startups—who isn’t?
 It seemed somehow gauche or whatever.
 Some contrarian instinct in me wanted to escape it.
 Now I think it’s fantastic.
 By all means, go straight for what matters most.

-It’s not just a matter of field selection.  points out that a* great *paper has higher returns than a great blogpost, but writing a blogpost is easier, so he does it more often.
+It’s not just a matter of field selection.
+Nicholas Decker points out that a* great *paper has higher returns than a great blogpost, but writing a blogpost is easier, so he does it more often.
 Analogously, I’ve distracted myself with administrative homeostasis over work that might last for years.

 Strive to swerve the Delmore Effect, and I think you’ll be better off for it.

 *Nuance: Please Don’t Throw Your Mind Away*

+61Share

 ---